Medically reviewed by Drugs.com. Last updated on May 20, 2020.

 There are no contraindications listed in the manufacturer’s labeling.

-Canadian labeling: Additional contraindications (not in US labeling): Hypersensitivity to carglumic acid or any component of the formulation; breast-feeding
+Canadian labeling: Additional contraindications (not in US labeling): Hypersensitivity to carglumic acid or any component of the formulation; breastfeeding

-Acute hyperammonemia: Infants, Children, Adolescents, and Adults: Oral: 100 to 250 mg/kg/day given in 2 or 4 divided doses (rounded to the nearest 100 mg for adults); titrate to age-appropriate plasma ammonia levels.
+Acute hyperammonemia: Oral: 100 to 250 mg/kg/day given in 2 or 4 divided doses (rounded to the nearest 100 mg); titrate to age-appropriate plasma ammonia levels.
 Concomitant adjunctive ammonia-lowering therapy recommended.